Rookie of the Year Award

 - Fewer than 45 days on the active roster, excluding time on the disabled list, in military service, or time when the rosters are expanded (currently after September 1)

 Two BBWAA members who cover each MLB club vote for their respective league award.
 No voter may vote for more than three players.
-The votes and their placement are tallied for each player are tallied and a point system is used to determine the award winner.
+The votes and their placement are tallied for each player and a point system is used to determine the award winner.
 Each first place vote is worth five points, each second place vote is worth three points, and each third place vote is worth one point.
 The player with the highest point total is the Rookie of the Year.

 In recent years, the award has come under fire as it has been given to Japanese players who, while having no major league experience, played for many years in Nippon Professional Baseball.
 Hideo Nomo, Kazuhiro Sasaki, and Ichiro Suzuki had all played at least five years in Japan before transferring to major league clubs and subsequently won the award.
 This has caused some writers to refuse to put Japanese players on their ballots and others to call for an age or playing experience restriction (much like the NHL).
+This was the case again when Jose Abreu, a veteran of Cuban and international baseball, won the award, although the fact that he was a unanimous winner meant that no writer had held his past experience against him.

 - BOLD indicates unanimous selection